 The LEL program provides short and long-term planning, along with management practices from the Police Traffic Services program in Tennessee.
 The program includes an LEL Administrator that supervises the LEL program and reports directly to the deputy director of the highway safety office.
 There are four LELs located regionally throughout the state, along with a Statewide Training Coordinator and a Statewide DRE and ARIDE Training Coordinator.
-A Senior LEL provides direct supervision of the four regional LELs and reports directly to the LEL Administrator.
+One of the regional LELs also serves as the Senior LEL.
 The THSO offers a wide range of traffic safety training to law enforcement officers and other traffic safety advocates and stakeholders.
 The program provides coordination for all major campaigns funded by federal, state, and local resources.
-Each LEL and the training coordinators have a training responsibility related to highway safety enforcement and/ or prevention.
+Each LEL and the training coordinators have a training responsibility related to highway safety enforcement and/or prevention.
 The program also assists grantee agencies in meeting their goals within highway safety and maintains a communication link between the agencies and program managers within the THSO.

 The regional LELs conduct network meetings within their respective regions to communicate trends, progress, and other information related to highway safety.
 Network coordinators (see the following section) assist their LELs with this endeavor.
-LELs and network coordinators regularly emphasize the importance of enforcement countermeasures during network meetings to encourage them to be a part of the agency's culture.
+LELs and network coordinators regularly emphasize the importance of enforcement countermeasures during network meetings as a way of encouraging them to be a part of the agency's culture.
 Strategies discussed include stationary patrols, mobile patrols, high visibility enforcement, corridor safety programs, and neighborhood speed watch.
 Those strategies and implementation of the proposed projects will increase driver awareness regarding certain behaviors, leading to a reduction in the number of fatalities, injuries, and crashes on Tennessee roads.